 Calcium and magnesium work together for bone health, without magnesium the high calcium intake increases the risk of cardiovascular diseases and kidney stones.

 Magnesium is important for carbohydrate and glucose metabolism.
 Research proves that a high intake of magnesium lowers the risk of diabetes.
-In a study people who took magnesium had 47% less chances of developing diabetes that is for 100mg/day of Mg risk of type 2 diabetes decreases by 15%.
+In a study people who took magnesium had 47% fewer chances of developing diabetes that is for 100 mg/day of Mg risk of type 2 diabetes decreases by 15%.